Can you run as fast as you did when you were 20 years old? Hit a baseball as far as you once could? Bash a tennis ball with the same speed and spin?

 - Pay attention to your vascular health.
 High blood pressure, high blood sugar, high cholesterol, and high triglycerides can all damage arteries in the heart (causing heart attack), in the brain (causing stroke), and leading to the penis (causing ED).
 Low levels of HDL (good) cholesterol and an expanding waistline also contribute.
 Check with your doctor to find out whether your vascular system — and thus your heart, brain, and penis — is in good shape or needs a tune-up through lifestyle changes and, if necessary, medications.

 - Size matters, so get slim and stay slim.
 A trim waistline is one good defense — a man with a 42-inch waist is 50% more likely to have ED than one with a 32-inch waist.
-Getting to a healthy weight and staying there is another good strategy for avoiding or fixing ED.
+Losing weight can help fight erectile dysfunction, so getting to a healthy weight and staying there is another good strategy for avoiding or fixing ED.
 Obesity raises risks for vascular disease and diabetes, two major causes of ED.
 And excess fat interferes with several hormones that may be part of the problem as well.

 - Move a muscle, but we're not talking about your biceps.
 A strong pelvic floor enhances rigidity during erections and helps keep blood from leaving the penis by pressing on a key vein.
 In a British trial, three months of twice-daily sets of Kegel exercises (which strengthen these muscles), combined with biofeedback and advice on lifestyle changes — quitting smoking, losing weight, limiting alcohol — worked far better than just advice on lifestyle changes.

-For more on diagnosing and treating ED, buy What to do about Erectile Dysfunction, a Special Health Report from Harvard Medical School.
+For more on diagnosing, treating, and learning how to overcome ED, buy What to do about Erectile Dysfunction, a Special Health Report from Harvard Medical School.

 Image: © Darren Baker | Dreamstime.com